 OVERVIEW

-The walk starts in Blackheath and finishes in Leura, via Katoomba.
-Astonishing panoramic views that stretch out well beyond the horizon are par for the course.
-Walk waterfalls, canyons, towering forest and breath in the regions unique blue vista (the eucalypt oil mist), while staying in excellent accommodation and devour mostly a la carte 2-course dinners and cooked breakfasts.
-Upgraded accommodation is available, please see the Blue Mountains Traverse Luxury trips for further information or contact the office.
+Be bombarded with astonishing panoramic views that stretch out well beyond the horizon.
+Witness waterfalls, canyons, towering forest and breathe in the region's unique blue vista (the eucalypt oil mist), while staying in excellent accommodation and devour mostly a la carte 2-course dinners and cooked breakfasts.

 Highlights